John-Mark01/BibleTrivia/README.md

 1. Clone the repository
 2. Open `BibleTrivia.xcodeproj` in Xcode
-3. Set up environment variables as described above
+3. Create your configuration file as described above
 4. Build and run

 ## Features